skilldrick/easyforth/index.markdown

 was the number it represents (just like constants and variables in other languages).

+## Arrays

+Forth doesn't exactly support arrays, but it does allow you to allocate a zone of contiguous memory, a lot like arrays in C. To allocate this memory, use the `allot` word.

+    variable numbers
+    3 cells allot
+    10 numbers 0 cells + !
+    20 numbers 1 cells + !
+    30 numbers 2 cells + !
+    40 numbers 3 cells + !

+{% include editor.html size="small"%}

+This example creates a memory location called `numbers`, and reserves three extra memory cells after this location, giving a total of four memory cells. (`cells` just multiplies by the cell-width, which is 1 in this implementation.)

+`numbers 0 +` gives the address of the first cell in the array. `10 numbers 0 + !`
+stores the value `10` in the first cell of the array.

+We can easily write words to simplify array access:

+    variable numbers
+    3 cells allot
+    : number  ( offset -- addr )  cells numbers + ;

+    10 0 number !
+    20 1 number !
+    30 2 number !
+    40 3 number !

+    2 number ?

+{% include editor.html size="small"%}

+`number` takes an offset into `numbers` and returns the memory address at that offset. `30 2 number !` stores `30` at offset `2` in `numbers`, and `2 number ?` prints the value at offset `2` in `numbers`.

 ## Keyboard Input

 Forth has a special word called `key`, which is used for accepting keyboard input.